SystemsApproach/security/principles.rst

 Integrity also requires messages be *original* and *timely*, which is threatened by the possibility data is captured and then retransmitted at some later time.
-This is known as a *replay attack*, where for example, we want to protect against an item being repeatedly added to a shopping cart by an attacker.
+This is known as a *replay attack*, where for example, we want to protect against an attacker repeatedly adding an item to a shopping cart.
 Thus, it is a common requirement to have some form of *replay prevention*.

 The final major requirement is *availability*, which is primarily concerned with protecting networks and the systems attached to them